mskozlova/ydb_serverless_telegram_bot/README.md

 ## Creating Yandex Cloud function

 1) Visit [Yandex Cloud page](https://cloud.yandex.com/) and click `Console` in upper right corner.
-Login into Yandex ID, or create account if you are not logged in yet.
+Login into Yandex ID, or create account.
 2) In Yandex Cloud console set up Yandex Cloud billing account, if you don't have one. **No payments will be needed to complete this instruction.**
 3) In Yandex Console create a folder for your resources.
 Choose any name. <details><summary>Screenshot</summary>
 ![Yandex Console Screenshot](screenshots/01-create-folder.png?raw=true "Title")</details>